EulalieM/EulalieM/README.md

 ### Hi there 👋

+I am a web developer reconverted since 2020 and employed since 2021.
+I work mainly on PHP projects.
+You will find here personal / school / tools / training projects, among others.
+Perseverance, organization and fulfillment are my watchwords.

 <!--
 **EulalieM/EulalieM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.